samridhikohli/ForskTechnologies/README.md

-# ForskTechnologies
+# ForskTechnologies - ML

-Notes from classes I attended
+A hands on course on Machine Learning, this has notes from the classes I attended